barryclark/jekyll-now/_posts/2022-12-13-aws-cognito-security.md

 * enable by default in all Cognito userpools the "Keep original attribute value active when an update is pending" setting.
 * modify your applications to respect the email_verified and phone_number_verified claims.
 * if possible, modify your applications not to rely on modifiable attributes like email, username, etc.

+#### We are aware that we might miss other security hardening scheme so feel free to pitch in.